desmid/mview/doc/Sphinx/source/manual/formats_in.rst

 MView option: ``-in maf``

 MAF files contain distinct alignment blocks.
-By default, only the first one will be output.
+By default, all blocks will be output.
 You can extract a particular block, say the second one, with ``-block 2``, or all blocks with ``-block '*'``.

 FASTA